cfelton/rhea/docs/source/intro.rst

 =====
 This subpackage automates various tool-flows (compilation).
 The automation mainly supports FPGA vendor tool-flows.
-The ``build.boards`` is a collection of board defitions.
-The build automations is used by selecting a board and automating the build for that board.
+The ``build.boards`` is a collection of board definitions.
+The build automation is used by selecting a board and automating the FPGA build for that board.

 Vendor
 ======
-The vendor subpackage is an encapsulation of device primitives.
+The vendor subpackage is an encapsulation of device primitives for various vendors (e.g. Altera, Xilinx, Lattice, etc.).